 Arguably, Harlem’s Mount Morris Historic District is a top destination in New York for travelers from all over the world Senegal, Italy, France, South Africa, Spain, Japan, Germany and many Airbnb tourists and here’s 10 reasons why.

-Sexy Taco, Paris Blue, Cheri or Barawine oozes with great bartenders and specialty drinks but, the finest night spots in Harlem are not limited to clubs.
-Most of its late night entertainment takes place is live music venues and bars.
+Sexy Taco, Paris Blue, Cheri or Barawine oozes with great bartenders and specialty drinks but, the finest nightspots in Harlem are not limited to clubs.
+Most of its late night entertainment take place is live music venues and bars.
 Harlem’s Mount Morris area has a lot to offer.
-It is many things to many people and that’s why the people who live there love it: a vibrant community made up of diverse cultures, iconic night spots, an up and coming food mecca, you name it.
+It is many things to many people and that’s why the people who live there love it: a vibrant community made up of diverse cultures, iconic nightspots, an up and coming food mecca, you name it.

 Feel free to stop by NiLu for directions and suggestions for the latest places to visit.
 Also, see the range of unique gift items featuring lots or Harlem and NYC made products.